amkrajewski/nimplex/README.md

 # nimplex

-NIM simPLEX: A small playground for learning nim language through a small scientific library for providing uniform density grid sampling on a simplex space.
+NIM simPLEX: A concise scientific library (with CLI) providing uniform density grid and sampling in simplex spaces.